qio1112/recorder-market-pulse/docs/data-flows.md

 - Updated backend `stock_daily_history` table.

+## Admin Job Management Flow

+1. Backend startup runs `BuiltInJobSeeder`.
+2. Seeder inserts or resets built-in rows in `scheduled_job_config` for existing long-term jobs.
+3. Admin calls `GET /api/admin-tools/jobs/dashboard` or `/jobs/configs` to view jobs and latest status.
+4. Admin updates enabled/schedule/retry fields through `PUT /api/admin-tools/jobs/configs/{id}`.
+5. Admin manually triggers a job through `POST /api/admin-tools/jobs/configs/{id}/trigger`.
+6. Backend creates a `job_execution` row with `QUEUED`.
+7. `JobExecutionService` marks the row `RUNNING`, dispatches the matching `JobHandler`, then records the final status and structured details.
+8. Stale `QUEUED`/`RUNNING` rows older than `max_runtime_seconds` are marked `TIMEOUT` during polling so future runs are not blocked.
+9. Failure email is sent after retries are exhausted, except for status-check jobs.
+10. Admin views final status/details from job history in the dashboard.

+Notes:

+- Only admin users can access job config, trigger, and execution APIs.
+- Manual triggers use saved job configuration only; trigger-time parameter overrides are not implemented yet.
+- The DB scheduler poller is enabled by default and replaces old hardcoded `@Scheduled` cron methods.
+- Qdrant record upsert/delete jobs are internal async consistency jobs and are hidden from the dashboard table.
+Qdrant count consistency is visible.

 ## Scheduled Stock Data Jobs Flow

-1. `CronService` runs stock option/data update schedules only on weekdays:
+1. `BuiltInJobSeeder` seeds stock option/data update schedules only on weekdays:
    - `10:05`: option/stock data update task.
    - `13:30`: option/stock data update task.
    - `16:30`: option/stock data update task plus backend daily-history refresh.
    - `21:00`: option/stock data update task plus backend daily-history refresh.
-2. Each job returns a `StockJobResult { name, detail }` to the schedule handler.
+2. `JobSchedulerService` queues due `scheduled_job_config` rows.
+3. Each handler delegates to existing service logic such as `CronService` and returns a `JobResult` with summary/details.
-3. When multiple jobs run in the same schedule, `sendStockJobEmail` sends one combined email containing each job name and result/detail.
+4. When multiple jobs run in the same schedule, `sendStockJobEmail` sends one combined email containing each job name and result/detail.
-4. If a job has no detail string, the email falls back to the job name.
+5. If a job has no detail string, the email falls back to the job name.

 Outputs: